May 26 - 28 + 29, 2022

 Please tell us a bit about yourself and your purpose for attending Wild Vision.
 Include anything about your medical history necessary for us to know – you may also be asked to fill out a medical form or to provide more information.

-PRIVATE ROOMS: There are a few private rooms in the main house available for an extra fee of 50 Euros for the weekend – also first come, first served.
+PRIVATE ROOMS: There are a few private rooms in the main house available for an extra fee - first come, first served.

-20 - 22h: "Dancing your Intention" ecstatic dance session
+20 - 22h: "Dancing your Intention" movement session with live Djembe drumming

-12h: Lazy afternoon - optional river + forest walk, massages
+12h: Lunch + free afternoon - optional river + forest walk, massages

 20h: Rap'eh ceremony with sananga